trughooputh/react-native-epxloration/README.md

 ## Code the next steps!

-Once you are familiar with the existing code and with the dictionary API
+Once you are familiar with the existing code:

-* Display the results from the get call in the way you prefer: you can choose to display besides the definitions also the phonetics, synonyms and other info about the searched word
+* Display the results from the get call from your favourite API
-* Improve the styling by modifying the current styling helpers and palette, and ensure all your components look the same!
+* Improve the styling by modifying the current styling helpers and theme, and ensure all your components look the same!
 * Add error handling flow: right now we are not handling possible errors, ensure your code is ready in case a 404 arrives!

-**Extra**

-* Add a [new API](https://www.pexels.com/api/documentation/)to this project to show also an image representing the searched word
+* Add some navigation to browse different section of your app!
 * Personalise the app even more by incorporating a custom font

 ## Additional Resources